aminrj/aminrj.github.io/_posts/2026-03-30-building-cybersecurity-ai-agent-2026.md

 description: "A complete hands-on guide to building a Security Intelligence Agent using LangGraph and MCP — covering architecture decisions, trade-offs, and working code that performs live threat correlation and CVE analysis.
 Includes real agent output and lessons from debugging."
 mermaid: true
 ---

-# Building a Cybersecurity AI Agent From Scratch: The Complete 2026 Guide

 It is 2 AM.
 An alert fired on your SIEM — a source IP your team has never seen before is hammering port 22 on a perimeter host.
 You pull the raw log, grep for the IP, and open three browser tabs: Shodan, VirusTotal, and the NVD search.
 Twenty minutes later you have a half-assembled picture: the IP is known Tor exit node infrastructure, there is a CVE that affects the SSH daemon version on that host, and your logs show seventeen failed auth attempts in the last six hours.
 You write up the finding.
 It took a senior analyst thirty minutes to produce something that could have been automated in three.